Monday Morning Message with Jason Beem for Sept. 15, 2025

 — Jason Beem (@BeemieAwards) September 13, 2025

 Colonial Downs is interesting because it’s very much in a rural setting and equidistant from Williamsburg and Richmond.
-I know a lot of people who work there that stay in Williamsburg, and many of us stay in and around Richmond.
-I’ve always stayed in Richmond as I prefer a little bigger-city vibe, and I think Richmond has a very cool feel to it and lots of fun places to eat and visit.
+I know many people who work there who stay in Williamsburg, and many of us stay in and around Richmond.
+I’ve always stayed in Richmond because I prefer a little bigger-city vibe, and I think Richmond has a very cool feel to it, with lots of fun places to eat and visit.

 Colonial really does have the potential to grow into something great in the racing landscape.
 The turf course is one of the best in the country, and the field size is very competitive each racing day.
 It’s sometimes hard for tracks to break through into the “big time,” but with the big races we’ve added and hopefully some more changes and improvements in the coming years, I think it’s very possible that we can grow into a very solid summertime track as far as total handle and prominence.
 But we shall see!

-Over all, it’s just very cool to get to be a little part of a track that had shuttered back in 2013, was closed for six years, and is now averaging well over $2 million in betting handle, and growing each year with days and prominence.
+Overall, it’s really cool to be a part of a track that was shuttered in 2013, closed for six years, and is now averaging over $2 million in betting handle, growing in prominence each year.
 We’re by no means a big team at the track, and it takes everyone working together to make things go.
 Anyways, just feeling happy and proud of the solid meet we just put together.

 Thank you so much for everyone who played the races there this summer.
 We hope to be back bigger and better in 2026.
 For me, it’s vacation time.
 I’ll be back to writing and doing the podcast in two weeks.
 I’m going to head up to Canada and New England for some vacation time before heading back to Florida.
 Tampa Bay Downs opens up in just two months!